Norway police say future Breivik-style attacks possible

 Norwegian police admitted for the first time on Thursday that they could have responded faster to the attack on the island, Utoeya.

-Distracted by the bomb in Oslo and hampered by technical failures, police arrived an hour after the shootings began.'Other mechanisms'
+Distracted by the bomb in Oslo and hampered by technical failures, police arrived an hour after the shootings began.

 The PST (Police Security Services) is comparable to the MI5 in the UK, the BBC's Anne Leer reports from Oslo.